Ingrown Hair on the Private Areas — Men and Women

 Look for single-bladed razors designed to minimize the growth of ingrown hair.
 You might be able to find special razors, meant for women and men who experience ingrown hair more frequently than others.
 Do remember to discard your razor after using it several times.

 3. Go for Laser Hair Removal

 Laser hair removal is a costly process but may be worth it if you have tried everything in the book, but nothing has worked to prevent ingrown hair from returning to haunt you.
 It is a long-lasting and effective solution, one you should seriously consider if you have reached your boiling point and are fed up with seeing the return of ingrown hair.

 Laser hair removal involves removing the hair follicle by damaging it and preventing it from returning.
 The duration of the treatment differs from person to person depending on their hair growth.
 It may take weeks or months to remove and eliminate the hair completely.
 However, two downsides of laser hair removal are that it is not effective on women and men with blond hair or extremely light-colored hair and is semi-permanent, meaning hair can return again.

 Please note, before having laser hair removal you should speak to your doctor.
 If you’re pregnant, taking certain medications, such as acne treatments, or skin cancer has been treated or cured you may need to avoid this procedure.

 4. Go for Chemical Hair Removal Methods

-Chemical hair removal methods are effective in removing the hair from your private regions, but the only disadvantage to using it is that it can cause skin irritation.
+Chemical hair removal methods are effective in removing the hair from your private regions, but the only disadvantage to using them is that they can cause skin irritation.
 Before you spread the chemical hair remover on your entire pubic area, test it on a small patch of your skin on your arm for instance.

 — ingrownhair (@fixingrownhairs) July 14, 2018